What is an Elopement? - Brookings, OR Elopement Photographer

 Maybe this new version of elopements is new to you.
 Maybe you keep hearing about them but still don’t really get what they’re about.
 Maybe you’re just here because your carefully planned day has been upended.
 I want to use this as a chance to explain what eloping is and why it should be considered even beyond circumstances such as these.

 I want to start off with how I personally define eloping: Eloping focuses on the couple, their connection, and celebrating in a way that’s best for them.
 It disregards societal perceptions of weddings and only focuses on what the couple wants to do on their day with only the people they truly want present.
+All these new phrases and definitions coming along sum up to couples taking back their wedding days and defining them however they want.

 What is an elopement?